sverrejb/sverre.me/content/blog/2018-11-08-mirror-android.md

 It’s working!

-This solved my problem in a simple and developer friendly way.
+This solved my problem in a simple and developer-friendly way.
 It also did not force me to install any additional software, as I had installed both Android Debug Bridge and ffmpeg previously.
 Awesome!

 If adb is not installed, it can be done with `brew cask install android-platform-tools` on Mac or with your package manager of choice on Linux.